hMitov/Geometry/README.md

 # Analytic geometry
-This project is tightly connected to analytic geometry.
+This project is tightly connected with analytic geometry.
 It includes key geometric checkings and calculations.